 Synthetic vs. Natural Materials in Swiss Army Knives

 The materials your knife is made from can also impact how waterproof it is.
-While Victorinox uses stainless steel for the blades, the outside handle material is usually made from natural wood or synthetic materials.
+While Victorinox uses stainless steel for the blades, the outer handle material is usually made from natural wood or synthetic materials.

 Victorinox guarantees that all Swiss Army knives are made from high alloyed steel.
-This is a rust-resistant but not rust-proof metal, meaning corrosion and rust can occur over time if not properly cared for.
+This is a rust-resistant but not rust-proof metal, meaning corrosion and rust can occur over time if not correctly cared for.

 Plus, if any rust does accumulate, it can easily be removed from the knife with everyday household items, and you can prevent it from forming with consistent proper care.